rzofchak8/spotify-to-vinyl/README.md

-# Spotify to Vinyl - Local App Edition
+# Spotify to Vinyl - Local App version

 This repository contains a Python program that will take albums from a Spotify playlist and add them to your Discogs wantlist.